Skip to main content

 About the Author

-Edouard Robbes is a Partner at Thalēs where he leads the firm’s manager sourcing, capital introduction, and capital raising efforts.
+Edouard Robbes was a Partner at Thalēs where he led the firm’s manager sourcing, capital introduction, and capital raising efforts.
 Before Thalēs, Edouard held a similar position at Société Générale in New York.
 Prior to this, he was a hedge fund analyst and portfolio manager at AXA Investment Managers and began his career in 2002 as a hedge fund analyst at SG Asset Management.
 Edouard received a B.S. in Economics and a M.S. in Finance from Université Paris-Dauphine, France.

 The views expressed above are not necessarily the views of Thalēs Trading Solutions LLC or any of its affiliates (collectively, “Thalēs”).
 The information presented above is only for informational and educational purposes and is not an offer to sell or the solicitation of an offer to buy any securities or other instruments.
 Additionally, the above information is not intended to provide, and should not be relied upon for investment, accounting, legal or tax advice.
 Thalēs makes no representations, express or implied, regarding the accuracy or completeness of this information, and the reader accepts all risks in relying on the above information for any purpose whatsoever.